of Vision Screening is to detect progressive, serious pediatric

 tests modifies the need for, and ugency of, confirmatory

-With insurance utilization of CPT code 99174, pediatric practices should choose a photoscreener.
+With insurance utilization of CPT code 99174 or 99177, pediatric practices should choose a photoscreener.